Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 Since Python doesn't provide standard tools for using multiple dispatch there are several dedicated libraries:

-* _multimethod_ - pure Python implementation of multiple dispatch with caching of argument types,
+* _multimethod_ - pure Python implementation of multiple dispatch with caching of argument types
-* _plum-dispatch_ - implementation of multiple dispatch that follows the ideas from Julia,
+* _plum-dispatch_ - implementation of multiple dispatch that follows the ideas from Julia
 * _uarray_ is a generic backend/multiple dispatch library developed to provide NumPy-independent but similar to NumPy's dispatch functionality.

 First two options are very similar in functionality and usability.
 But the last option, in addition to multiple dispatch, offers granular control using context managers and provides a way to switch backends for the same array type.
 It's also possible to make the `uarray` dispatcher work without a context manager making the mechanism implicit and similar to other dispatch libraries.
 Whether we should encourage the implicit registration of backends or not is an open design issue and there's previous discussion on the topic in [SciPy #14266](https://github.com/scipy/scipy/issues/14266).
 Hameer Abbasi, one of the `uarray` authors, wrote [a blog post](https://labs.quansight.org/blog/2019/07/uarray-update-api-changes-overhead-and-comparison-to-__array_function__/) about the motivation for the `uarray` and how it compares to NumPy's `__array_function__` dispatch mechanism.